ricardolopezg/myhome/.swm/understanding-the-amenitycontroller-in-myhome-repository-old.lfny4w0x.sw.md

 ---
-title: Understanding the AmenityController in MyHome Repository
+title: Understanding the AmenityController in MyHome Repository OLD
 ---
 # Understanding the AmenityController in MyHome Repository